coolprobn/prabinpoudel.com.np/src/posts/articles/integrate-pronto-with-gitlab-ci-for-rails-app.md

 toc: true
 featured: true
 comments: true
+last_modified_at: 2021-05-31
 ---

 At <a href="https://truemark.com.np" target="_blank">Truemark</a>, we are constantly looking to improve the code quality in our projects.
-And one way to do that is through the regualr code review process.
+And one way to do that is through the regular code review process.
 Code review process can quickly get exhausting if team members have to spend majority of their time on maintaining best practices.

-Enters automated code review; which review source code for compliance with a predefined set of rules or best practices.
-In Rails projects, to defined rules and best practices, we use Rubocop and for code reviews we will be using Pronto integrated with Gitlab CI.
+Enters automated code review; which reviews source code for compliance with a predefined set of rules and best practices.

+In Rails projects, to define rules and best practices, we use RuboCop and for code reviews we will be using Pronto integrated with Gitlab CI.

 ## What is Pronto?

-Pronto is a gem which uses Rubocop configuration file to perform analysis on changes made in the given feature branch and adds comment to merge requests based on the best practices configured.
+Pronto is a gem which uses RuboCop configuration file to perform analysis on changes made in the given feature branch and adds comment to merge requests based on the best practices configured.
 Pronto can be integrated with popular version control system managers like Gitlab.
-Guthub and Bitbucket.
+Github and Bitbucket.

-It also works on local machine and is perfect if you want to find out quickly if a branch introduces changes that conform to your styleguide, are DRY and doesn't introduce security holes.
+It also works on local machine and is perfect if you want to find out quickly if a branch introduces changes that conform to your style guide (rules configuration file), are DRY and doesn't introduce security holes.

 ## Why Pronto?

 Short answer, for automating the code review process so your team doesn't have to manually comment and make sure that every team member is following the best practices.

 Every developer has their own belief on the best practices and styles, for e.g. some want to use single quotes whereas others prefer double quotes.
 Some love using semicolons, other just think it's unnecessary.
 This can brew conflict in the team, when teammates are reviewing merge requests, hence we let Pronto do this.

-Best practices and styleguide can first be setup by the team and Pronto makes sure that every member is adhering to those rules.
+Best practices and style guide can first be setup by the team and Pronto makes sure that every member is adhering to those rules.

 ## Assumption

-- Rubocop has been configured in the app, i.e. **.rubocop.yml** exists in the project
+- RuboCop has been configured in the app, i.e. **.rubocop.yml** exists in the project

 ## Install Pronto